Camden Crisis Sanctuary

 This page provides basic information about a service suitable for self referral.
 Direct patients to the service provider using the details below.

-Allowing access without prior arrangement or wait wherever possible, the Sanctuary offers people a hot drink and strengths-based support to de-escalate and manage their distress, through formulating a safety plan drawing on their personal resilience and positive support networks.
+The Sanctuary offers people in mental health crisis, a strengths-based support to de-escalate and manage their distress, through formulating a safety plan drawing on their personal resilience and positive support networks.

-The Sanctuary is staffed by Mental Health Recovery Workers and well-trained peer support workers and volunteers.
+It is staffed by Mental Health Recovery Workers and peer support workers and volunteers.
 Support can be provided face-to-face, or by telephone or online Zoom appointments.
 It also runs weekly groups such as Arts and Crafts, Games Night, Creative Writing and Coffee and Chat.

-The Sanctuary aims to enable people where appropriate (please see inclusion and exclusion criteria below) to be diverted from local mental health crisis services and acute Emergency Departments, relieving pressure on the wider 'acute' system.
-It is integrated with existing statutory crisis, primary care and Resilience Network and voluntary sector services, offering an enhanced non-clinical dimension to the local crisis offer.
+The Sanctuary aims to enable people, where appropriate, to be diverted from local mental health crisis services and acute Emergency Departments, by offering an enhanced non-clinical dimension to the local crisis offer.

 Accessing the service

-The service, which is based in a psychologically informed venue just five minutes' walk from Warren Street Station and four minutes' walk from Euston Square, is open on weekday and weekend evenings from 5-11pm (the last 'drop in' appointment is 10.30pm) for Camden residents and people presenting to Camden services in crisis.
-It is also open during bank holidays including Christmas Eve/Day and New Years Eve/Day.
+The service, is open on weekday and weekend evenings from 5-11pm for Camden residents and people presenting to Camden services in crisis.

 Eligibility Criteria